treardon17/react-transition-router/README.md

 Not yet implemented

 #### absolute
 Helpful for when animations are not serialized.
 Prevents elements transitioning from affecting each other's place on the page.
 Adds `position: 'absolute'` and `top:0`, `bottom:0`, `left:0`, `right:0` to the routes.
-Defaults to `true`.
+Defaults to `false`.

 #### animations
 Specific animations for a particular page.
 This will override any generic animations provided to the `PageTransition`.
 See `animations` in `PageTransition` for more details on how to format the animations.